YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 { recordName | property = updatedValue, property2 = updatedValue2 }
 ```

+We use `=` in Elm to set values.
+Colons `:` are reserved for type definitions.
+A `:` means "has type" so if we were to use them here, we would get a compiler error.

 We now have the logic in place for our application.
 How will we display the UI?
 We need to render a view.

 ```js